Icinga/icinga2/doc/1-about.md

 * [Recurring Downtimes](#recurring-downtimes)

-Forget using cronjobs to set up recurring downtime - you can configure them as Icinga2 configuration objects and specify their active time window.
+Forget using cronjobs to set up recurring downtime - you can configure them as Icinga 2 configuration objects and specify their active time window.

 * Embedded Health Checks